Appverse-Archive/appverse-mobile/appverse-samples/README.md

 2. Install the ADT Plugin for Eclipse.
 See instructions here: [http://developer.android.com/tools/sdk/eclipse-adt.html] and [http://developer.android.com/sdk/installing/installing-adt.html]
 3. Download the latest SDK Tools and platforms using the SDK Manager.
 	* API level 11 is required as it is the Appverse Android default target.

+* **Note**: Once the project as been loaded into Eclipse, go to the project's **Java Build Path --> Order and Export**, select (checkbox should be checked) Android Private Libraries and modify the order by sending it up, then down.
+This is made to prevent and error in which Eclipse does not reload the libraries.

 **System requirements**: